 The concept that certain actions merit reward while others merit punishment is also associated with life-alienating communication.
-This thinking is expressed by the word deserve

-Thinking based on "who deserves what" blocks compassionate communication. as in "He deserves to be punished for what he did."
+This thinking is expressed by the word deserve as in "He deserves to be punished for what he did."
 It assumes "badness" on the part of people who behave in certain ways, and it calls for punishment to make them repent and change their behavior.
 I believe it is in everyone's interest that people change, not in order to avoid punishment, but because they see the change as benefiting themselves.